USS Perry (1843): Civil War

 Perry remained inactive until the outbreak of the American Civil War in April 1861, recommissioning on 23 April 1861.
 Under the command of Commander John J. Glasson she headed south the same day escorting three transports carrying some 3,000 troops to Annapolis, Maryland, where they landed on the 25th to reinforce the 7th Infantry Regiment then moving South to reinforce the nation's threatened capital.
-She then returned to New York City (where Glasson debarked for rendezvous duty) to prepare for duty as a blockader and steamed into Hampton Roads 18 May to join the newly established Atlantic Blockading Squadron.
+She then returned to New York City (where Glasson debarked for rendezvous duty) to prepare for duty as a blockader and sailed into Hampton Roads 18 May to join the newly established Atlantic Blockading Squadron.
 A week later she stood out from Fort Monroe and headed south for Fernandina, Florida.
-On the last day of May, she captured Confederate blockade runner Hannah M. Johnson about 15 miles southeast of Cape Lookout, North Carolina.
+On the last day of May, she took custody of the Hannah M. Johnson of Greenport, N.Y. about 15 miles southeast of Cape Lookout, North Carolina due to her having paperwork issued by the Confederates at New Orleans.
+The schooner was at New Orleans when the war broke out and was bound for New York having received a clearance from the Confederate Government to sail home.
+She was subsequently released by the Court at New York.
 The brig took Confederate privateer Chotank (1861) 3 June, and subsequently turned two British ships away from the Southern coast before reaching her blockade station off the mouth of the St. Mary's River on the 11th.

 With water running low and needing repairs, Perry sailed north 8 July, reaching Washington on the 21st, the eve of the Union defeat in the first Battle of Bull Run.
 When word of the disaster reached the Washington Navy Yard, the brig moved into the Potomac River where her guns could command the approaches to Alexandria, Virginia, against a possible Confederate advance against the federal capital.
 A score of sailors from Perry landed to help man the batteries at Fort Ellsworth.
 She continued to serve in the Potomac Flotilla for the rest of the year and captured sloops Blooming Youth and Ellen Jane.
 Late in December, Perry sailed for Aspinwall, Colombia, where she arrived 14 May 1862.
 The brig headed home 13 November, and decommissioned at New York 3 January 1863 for repairs.

 Perry recommissioned 28 February 1863 and a month later took station off New Inlet, North Carolina.
 On 31 March she captured schooner Sue, and on 1 May she took the blockade runner schooner Alma attempting to slip into Beaufort laden with salt and herring from Bermuda.
 She sailed north 13 August.
 Following repairs at Boston, Massachusetts, the brig joined the South Atlantic Blockading Squadron at Port Royal, South Carolina 15 November 1863.
-After serving off Murrell's Inlet, North Carolina, until 15 December and off Charleston, South Carolina, during the siege, she sailed 28 January 1864 to blockade station off Fernandina, Florida, where she remained until the end of the Civil War.
+After serving off Murrell's Inlet, South Carolina, until 15 December and off Charleston, South Carolina, during the siege, she sailed 28 January 1864 to blockade station off Fernandina, Florida, where she remained until the end of the Civil War.
 USS Perry decommissioned at Philadelphia, Pennsylvania, 29 April and was sold at public auction there 10 August 1865.